nils-degroot/sprimed/README.md

 # Docs

-Documentation can be found in the [https://github.com/nils-degroot/sprimed/wiki](wiki)
+Documentation can be found in the [wiki](https://github.com/nils-degroot/sprimed/wiki)

 # Licence

-Sprimed is licensed under the [https://mit-license.org/](MIT Licence)
+Sprimed is licensed under the [MIT Licence](https://mit-license.org/)